 (Unintelligible).
 He's a fine lawyer, utterly clean.
-Uh, a long-time friend of Mitchell's -not a close friend, but he's known him, you know, in New York, uh, and that grew up there, they are, they, you know, they sort of -Rush would understand it all.
-Uh, Mitchell does not hate him -does trust him.
+Uh, a long-time friend of Mitchell's -- not a close friend, but he's known him, you know, in New York, uh, and that grew up there, they are, they, you know, they sort of -- Rush would understand it all.
+Uh, Mitchell does not hate him -- does trust him.

 EHRLICHMAN: I don't know how able Rush is.
-I'd, uh
+I'd, uh --

--he's got -uh, I just don't know.
-Uh, another name -uh two other names that has another name -uh, two other names that have occurred to me that I 111 throw out, uh, one is Eliot Richardson and the other is, uh, uh, Kleindienst.
+he's got -- uh, I just don't know.
+Uh, another name -- uh, two other names that have occurred to me that I'll throw out, uh, one is Eliot Richardson and the other is, uh, uh, Kleindienst.
 There is another possibility and that's Henry Petersen.